yusufgbagci/flask-ml-service/README.md

 # flask-ml-service
-A sample repository for shwo the Azure piplene
+A sample Flask application to showcase the Azure Pipeline.

+## Environment
+Python 3.7